Polycythemia vera (PV)

-Although researchers don't fully understand what causes PV, almost all PV patients have a mutation of the JAK2 (Janus kinase 2) gene.
-This mutated gene likely plays a role in PV's onset.
-However, researchers are still studying its precise role as the cause of the disease.
+The cause of PV is not fully understood.
+Almost all patients with PV have a mutation of the JAK2 (Janus kinase 2) gene.
+This mutated gene likely plays a role in the onset of PV.
+However, its precise role as the cause of the disease is still under study.

 For most people who have PV, there are no obvious reasons (risk factors) why they developed the disease.
 Most patients with PV don't have a family history of the disorder, although occasionally more than one family member has the disease.

 PV occurs more often among Jews of Eastern European descent than among other Europeans or Asians.
 The average age at which PV is diagnosed is about 60 to 65 years.
 It is uncommon in individuals younger than 30 years.

 Source: Polycythemia Vera Facts.
 Reviewed by Ruben A. Mesa, MD.